OpcodePete/i3/README.md

 <br />
 <br />
 ## About
-This repo was created primarily as a backup for my installation guide and configuration files.

-Also by sharing this I hope to give back to the i3 community - helping others with their setups and configurations.
+This repo was created as a backup for my installation guide and configuration files.
+By sharing this I hope to give back to the i3 community - helping others with their setups and configurations.
 <br />
 <br />
 ## Screenshots